alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 ### Changing variable names

-JavaScript uses property names to understand what value you want to extract from an object.
+JavaScript uses property names to understand what value do you want to extract from an object.
 Fortunately, there is a way to change the variable name you want the value to be assigned to.
 What you have to do is to add colons (`:`) and new variable name right after the original variable name.
 Then, you can use that new name to access that value.

 ```JavaScript
 // Create an object